 What is our strategy, in a nutshell?

-Nobody wants a slaughterhouse in their backyard.
+Most people object to having slaughterhouses in their communities.
 With changing neighborhoods and residential development moving into areas where the business of slaughter once thrived, many city slaughterhouses have closed up shop or relocated elsewhere.
 A small number remain in the city limits.
 The decline of the slaughter industry was recently covered in a Chicago Tribune article.

 The current system for regulating the existing slaughterhouses is broken, and we have identified violations that are going undetected that should effectively disqualify them from getting a license.
 Our strategy is to rally our communities, activists, local media and city officials to demand that existing laws be enforced which would effectively close slaughterhouses.
 We believe that our success here will inspire other towns and cities in the U.S. and around the world to launch similar efforts.